Simplest way to train a Lora

 - Your generations will start looking like a blend of your dataset's style and your base model's style - which, most of the time, results in an ugly and deformed frankenstain.
 This tends to happen even if both styles are relatively similar.
 In short - your overall image quality will take a hit.

 - Your model will struggle to make your subject do specific things or be represented differently.
-It will be difficult or buggy for the model to make the subject, for example "drink a coffee in a busy café" or wear "cat ears headphones".
+It will be difficult or buggy for the model to make the subject, for example "drink a coffee in a busy café" or "wear headphones".

 You can also go the other way.
-Visit your favorite art site, search for your subject, and download a lot of pictures.
+Visit a bunch of photography or art sites, search for your subject, and download a lot of pictures.
 At least several hundred.
 Next, you need to filter them out.
-Leave only art that has decent (but not necessarily high!) quality and includes only your character (or crop out others).
+Leave only art that has decent (but not necessarily high!) quality and includes only your subject (or crop out others).
 You should still end up with at least 50 images, but I recommend much more.
 You can go for less, but at that point you might as well go with approach #1, you will get better results.
 The whole idea is to get a large dataset that will overshadow all of approach #1's problems with brute force - And that is it's biggest advantage.
 If the Lora is done properly, your model will be much more flexible.
-The subject will "drink a coffee in a busy café" while wearing "cat ears headphones" with little prompting.
+The subject will "drink a coffee in a busy café" while "wearing headphones" with little prompting.
 Other Loras will work well with it.
 The high-quality style of your base model will remain mostly intact - much more so than with approach #1.
 But there's a drawback - accuracy.
 Artists tend to take shortcuts while making art, and this confuses AI.

 - If your subject has intricate patterns, they will be less accurate with the original.
-This is predominantly visible on custom clothes, but tends to have little to no effect on subject's biological or "I'm never taking this hair ornament off" features.
+On character Loras, this is predominantly visible on custom clothes, but tends to have little to no effect on subject's biological or "I'm never taking this hair ornament off" features.

 You can't.
 That's by design.